-Additionally, following aspects are left as implementation details, and are outside the scope of this document:
+Following aspects of S-BFD Echo functions are left as implementation details, and are outside the scope of this document:

-- o Format of the S-BFD Echo packet (ex: data beyond UDP header). - o Procedures on when and how to use the S-BFD Echo function. - 11.
-Security Considerations
+- o Format of the S-BFD echo packet (e.g., data beyond UDP header). - o Procedures on when and how to use the S-BFD Echo function.

+11. Security Considerations